krzysztofslusarski/krzysztofslusarski.github.io/_posts/2020-11-10-humongous.md

 ## Hard part - modifying application

 Everything I wrote so far is easy.
 Now we have to modify our application.
 Of course, I cannot fix every _humongous allocation_ with one article.
-All I can do is to write production examples and what have been done with them.
+All I can do is to write production examples and what has been done with them.

 ### Hazelcast distributed cache